 Active at night, female bed bugs lay white eggs in batches of 10 to 50 on bedding and in cracks and crevices.
 Under favorable conditions one adult female can lay as many as 200-250 eggs over her lifetime.
 Young nymphs hatch in about 10 days and use their beak-like mouthparts to feed on hosts.
 It takes 1-2 months for nymphs to become mature adults.
 Adult bugs can live a year or longer (most live about 10-11 months) and there may be three or more overlapping generations per year.

 Note: While bed bugs carry human pathogens, it has not been shown that they transmit these diseases to humans or animals.

-- Determine if bed bugs are present with the Bed Bug Alert monitoring device.
+- Determine if bed bugs are present with the Bed Bug Trap monitoring device.